caseywatts/starting-a-business/content/Getting Paid + Invoicing.md

 If someone wants a larger package of services (like 6+ sessions), then I'll usually invoice them instead (like above), as opposed to using Stripe payment link.

 (Stripe payments + coupon codes IS multiple steps though, and I wish I could simplify it for clients -- someday!)

+---
+I bill them as a sole proprietor, and money goes directly to my personal bank account (through Stripe’s intermediary one if they do ACH).

+I send an Invoice (via Stripe) — it can be as simple as an email, although I like them to be PDF at least like Stripe does

+Then they pay Stripe’s ACH or they send me a check

+I deposit it in my personal account

+Before invoicing them I usually get them to sign a contract (MSA/SOW) with rates

+Sometimes I skip a contract if it’s small and/or I trust them — like my one off coaching clients who pay upfront anyway)

+Some companies also ask for my SSN/EIN so they can give me a W-9 at the end of the year (but it doesn’t matter to me if they do).
+I’ve been using SSN for the past two years since I didn’t get set up with an EIN until this LLC (and that’s okay!)
+If a company doesn’t deal with W-9 that’s okay and I’m still responsible for taxes on it (Quickbooks tracks this income) — I don’t really care if they deal with it or not personally